PyaBzz/eventScheduler/readme.md

 At this time your default browser should pop a new tab and browse the frontend app at localhost:4200.
 If not, please manually browse that address.

+## Frontend unit tests
+In the frontend directory run: ng test

+## Backend unit tests
+In the backend directory run: npm test

 # Frontend Structure

 For the frontend I chose Angular because: